 On January 31st, 2019, Microsoft released two new Azure Data exams: Implementing an Azure Data Solution (DP-200) and Designing an Azure Data Solution (DP-201).
 If you pass both of these exams, you become a Microsoft Certified Azure Data Engineer Associate.
 On May 24th, 2019, I passed DP-200: Implementing an Azure Data Solution!
-I am now halfway to my first Azure certification, yay :)
+Yay :)

 In this post, I share how I prepared for the exam and what my experience was like on the day of the exam.

 While most of the content in this post should still be relevant, there will be some differences between my skills measured checklist and the skills measured in this updated version of the exam.
-Make sure you read the full change document before you start studying.
+Make sure you reference the latest skills measured before you start studying! :)

 Preparing for Microsoft Exam DP-200: Implementing an Azure Data Solution